MapleStory Made Me A Better Lover

 Guilds in MapleStory are very similar to real world businesses.
 Guild members come from a diverse backgrounds, just like the staff in your company right now.

-Managing these people to do their bidding requires good people skill, which you have MapleStory to thank for.
+Getting these people to do your bidding requires good ‘people skill’, which you probably have MapleStory to thank for.

 Oh and don’t forget about those conflicts between guildmates that you had to help mediate.
 You basically got yourself a HR course free-of-charge.